zokypesch/ceria/Readme.md

 # Beta Version 0.1.0

-full example <a href="https://github.com/zokypesch/example-ceria">here</a> with docker-compose for running environment
+full example <a href="https://github.com/zokypesch/example-ceria">https://github.com/zokypesch/example-ceria</a>
+with docker-compose for running environment, CD/CI with jenkins and kubernetes soon will be updated

+# Ceria architecture
 ![Screenshot](ceria_diagram.png)

+![Screenshot](ERD.png)

 How long did it take to finish this from scratch ???
 3 days ???
 2 days ??
 1 days ??
 5 hours ???

-![Screenshot](ERD.png)

-Don’t sad baby …..
-If you are using ceria you cant do it for 5 minutes
+# Ceria Wrapper can do this just for 5 minutes

 ```
 SAY no to killing my time …